Sa1D1111/Sa1D1111/README.md

   <a href="#"><img alt="Arduino" src="https://img.shields.io/badge/-Arduino-00979D?logo=Arduino&logoColor=white"></a>
 </p>

-CS student - CSUF.
-I am actively exploring a variety of technologies, such as C++, HTML5, CSS, JavaScript, and Python.
-I am very excited to continue my education and apply what I have learned to real-world scenarios.
+I'm a Computer Science student at California State University, Fullerton (CSUF), actively exploring a diverse range of technologies including JavaScript, Python, and their associated frameworks and libraries.
+I'm thrilled to apply classroom theories to practical, real-world situations.

 I believe that continuing to learn and improve my skills is essential for success in this field, and I am dedicated to staying up-to-date with the latest developments and trends in technology.